deep-learning-indaba/Baobab/integration-tests/integration-tests.md

 - Do you need something to happen before all tests (beforeEach) or simple once at the beginning (before) ? - Look at examples.
 - Add integration tests - look at other examples in the integration folder or look at the extensive [Cypress Docs](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Write-a-real-test).

+**Please try to stick to using IDs as indentifiers as they are more robust to style changes.**

 ## Results of tests
 - When cypress has been run, you will see a cmd screen with the results of tests.
 - You will also see videos in [here](./cypress/videos) - `./cypress/videos`.
 These show what happened during each test.